poseidon-framework/poseidon-framework.github.io/trident.md

 trident list --packages --remote --archive "community-archive"
 ```

-will result in a view of all packages available in one of the Poseidon public archives.
+will result in a view of all packages available in one of the public Poseidon archives.
 Just as for `fetch`, the `--archive` flag allows to choose which public archive to query.

 Independent of whether you query a local or an online archive, you can not just list packages, but also groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with the flags `--groups` and `--individuals` (instead of `--packages`).

 The `--individuals` flag additionally provides a way to immediately access information from `.janno` files on the command line.
-This works with the `-j`/`--jannoColumn` option.
+This works with the `-j|--jannoColumn` option.
 For example adding `-j Country -j Date_C14_Uncal_BP` to the commands above will add the `Country` and the `Date_C14_Uncal_BP` columns to the respective output tables.

-Note that if you want a less fancy table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.
+Note that if you want a less ornate table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.

 #### Summarise command

-`summarise` prints some general summary statistics for a given poseidon dataset taken from the .janno files.
+`summarise` prints some general summary statistics for a given Poseidon dataset taken from the `.janno` files.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Command line details</b></summary>